simoniz0r/spm/README.md

 If there is an [AppImage](https://github.com/AppImage) available for an application that is not in spm's list, feel free to create an [issue here](https://github.com/simoniz0r/spm/issues/new) to request that application be added.

 Support for a list of custom [AppImages](https://github.com/AppImage) that the user can [AppImages](https://github.com/AppImage) manually is planned, but not yet implemented.
-Also, please note that spm currently only supports 64-bit AppImages and AppImages that are not in `Pre-release` status.
-Support for 32-bit and versions other than the latest stable release is also planned.
+Also, please note that spm currently only supports 64-bit AppImages and AppImages.

 # Where do I get support?